sendgrid/docs/source/API_Reference/Template_Engine_API/index.md

 {% endanchor %}

 {% anchor h3 %}
-Authentication Header
+Authorization Header
 {% endanchor %}

-You must provide an authentication header as described in [Authentication](#-Authentication).
+You must provide an authorization header as described in [Authentication](#-Authentication).

 {% anchor h3 %}